andwaee/cypress-automation/README.md

 ## Overview

-This repository contains automated tests for [Your Website Name] using Cypress, a powerful end-to-end testing framework.
+This repository contains automated tests for a Website using Cypress, a powerful end-to-end testing framework.
 The tests are written in JavaScript, making it easy for developers and testers to understand and contribute.

 ## Prerequisites